ayoub-mg/Portfolio-Optimization/README.md

 # Portfolio Optimization Techniques : A Comparative Study

-This project explores advanced portfolio optimization strategies using machine learning techniques to enhance risk-adjusted returns.
-By leveraging data-driven approaches, the project aims to identify optimal asset allocations that maximize returns while minimizing risk.
-The approach taken in this project combines traditional finance methods with modern machine learning techniques.
-By evaluating the performance of various strategies, the project provides insights into how data-driven methods can enhance portfolio construction.
+This personal project explores advanced portfolio optimization strategies techniques to enhance risk-adjusted returns.
+By evaluating the performance of various strategies, ranging from traditional finance methods to modern machine learning techniques, the project provides insights into how data-driven methods can enhance portfolio construction.
 Each technique is compared against the MASI Index, enabling a comprehensive analysis of their effectiveness in achieving superior risk-adjusted returns.

 Through these innovative techniques, the project seeks to provide a comprehensive analysis of various portfolio strategies, demonstrating the effectiveness of combining traditional finance principles with modern machine learning methodologies.